ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 ## Semantics

-In this specification, the semantics of a JSONPath query define the required results and do not prescribe the internal workings of an implementation.
+In this document, the semantics of a JSONPath query define the required results and do not prescribe the internal workings of an implementation.